How to Build an Emergency Fund

 Instead, start small.
 Focus on what is doable right now, rather than the end result.
 Go through your budget, and determine how much you can set aside right now.
 Once you’ve done that, start putting it in an account.
-My wife and I both use the Tangerine TFSA, and you can get 2.4% interest for 6 months and up to $50 in bonuses through this link.
-Then consider ways you can increase what you set aside until you reach your goal.
+I use the Tangerine TFSA, and you can get 2.4% interest for 6 months and up to $50 in bonuses through this link.
+Then, consider ways you can increase what you set aside until you reach your goal.

 2. Consider Accessibility

 Your next step is to consider accessibility.
 You want to be able to get to your money when you need it.
 Tying it up in an investment account can be problematic, especially if you run into a true emergency that requires that you get your cash quickly.
 Sometimes, this means that you give up some of your return so that you can get to your money quickly.
 An account connected to an ATM card, or an account that is linked directly to a checking account with debit access, are good choices if you want immediate accessibility.

 It’s also possible to consider different types of emergency setups.
 You can keep part of your fund in an immediately accessible account, and then keep the bulk of it in an account that is a little harder to get to, but offers better returns.
 For instance, you can keep a smaller amount in the local bank, where you can use it immediately while you wait for a larger amount to be transferred from an investment account after you sell some assets.

 3. Look for High Yield and Other Benefits